20 Best Calisthenics Leg Exercises & Workout Routine

 It challenges your stability and ability to control the movement of your body.

-So if you’re doing calisthenics workout for a while, you should include this movement into your workout program.
+So if you’re doing a calisthenics workout for a while, you should include this movement in your workout program.

 2. Pause for a second and return to the starting position.
 That’s one rep.